 For those not familiar with Romanticism, any good dictionary of literary terms should enlighten you (despite a complete definition being elusive); for now, the following gives a flavour of its seductive lure: the abandonment of the rational in favour of the intuitive; the passionate, intimate relationship with nature and the eternal mirror between nature and the psychology of humankind; the anguished pursuit of the imagination; the yearning for something ‘beyond’ and the ever-present sense of unity in diversity.

 However, Coleridge and Shelley, for me, embraced and captured Romantic concerns more skilfully,

-more consistently and more exquisitely than any other Romantic poet and thus it is that we walk together, hand-in-hand, into the 21st century.
+more consistently and more exquisitely than any other Romantic poet and thus it is that we walk together, hand-in-hand, from the 18th century to the 21st.